taron-dev/blog.taron/_posts/2022-03-12-raspberry-pi-projekt.md

 ### Setup data folder

-The main purpose of the disk connected to the board is data storage for our nextcloud.
-I created the `nextcloud_data` folder on the disk as the root folder for our nextcloud data.
+The main purpose of the disk connected to the board is data storage for our Nextcloud.
+I created the `nextcloud_data` folder on the disk as the root folder for our Nextcloud data.

 Important thing is to update owner of this folder to `www-data` via:
 ```sh
 sudo chown -R www-data:www-data /mnt/kingstonedata/nextcloud_data
 ```
-When we will go through nextcloud web setup we will set the `/mnt/kingstonedata/nextcloud_data` as the data folder used by nextcloud.
+When we will go through Nextcloud web setup we will set the `/mnt/kingstonedata/nextcloud_data` as the data folder used by Nextcloud.

 ## Nextcloud